ignatandrei/console_to_saas/Chapter03/readme.md

 **Sharing code source + settings for client**

 ----
 It has been a few months since our financial department is using the application and they were happy with it.
-On a morning coffee break where we were discussing the new automation trends, they mention the tool that we developed.
-The sales department was willing to see since they had themselves some similar situation.
+On a morning coffee break where we were discussing the new automation trends, and among them our tool was mentioned.
+The sales department was willing to see in action, since they had themselves some similar situation.

 We configured and deployed on a separate machine for them and we saw great feedback and real usage on a daily basis.
 They were so excited to see how they decreased the paperwork hours and had more time to pay attention to the client's needs.
 They want to use the application as an example of automation and we find it more suitable as product development.